-Historically rider safety gear has been limited to the protection of equestrians anticipating a fall.
+Historically horse riding safety gear has been limited to the protection of equestrians anticipating a fall.

 Riders focus on products to greatly reduce damage when separated from mounts in action.
-These are generally limited to four:
+This horse riding protective gear is generally limited to four items:

 –Helmets, riders agree every equestrian should wear one.